 Trading on the ASX, The age old story of “how do I choose a stock” to invest in has always been a hot topic.
 With the Australian Stock Exchange (ASX) pushing into long-term highs, reaching towards 5,000 points for the first time since April 2011, a wave of investors are shifting cash back into the stock market.
 In this article, we take a look at a Fundamental approach to trading on the ASX.

-No matter whether you decide to take a recommendation, or whether you are choosing a stock to trade or invest in on your own, you will need a methodology to confirm whether that stock is suitable for what you want to achieve – which clearly is to make a profit.
+No matter whether you decide to make a recommendation, or whether you are choosing a stock to trade or invest in on your own.
+You will need a methodology to confirm whether that stock is suitable for what you want to achieve – which clearly is to make a profit.

 Our belief is that by understanding what state the Economy is in, you will choose the ideal strategy that suits the current economic conditions, resulting in better trade selection and ultimately better profitability for trading on the ASX.

 So what is the Top-Down Approach?